-The first three papers are the result of work on various aspects of pension savings.
-The framework for analysis and common to all papers; is a life-cycle model of a borrowing-constrained individual's consumption- and portfolio-choices in the presence of uncertain labour-income.
-The income-process, taxes and pension systems are also realistically calibrated.
+This thesis consists of four papers.
+Common to the first three papers is the framework for analysis; a life-cycle model of a borrowing-constrained individual's consumption and portfolio choices in the presence of uncertain labour income.
+The income process, taxes and pension systems are also realistically calibrated.

 The first paper investigates some welfare effects of forced saving through a mandatory pension scheme.
-Pension benefits stem from both a defined-benefit and a notionally defined-contribution part, the latter indexed to stochastic aggregate labour-income.
+Pension benefits stem from both a defined benefit and a notionally defined contribution part, the latter indexed to stochastic aggregate labour income.
 It is shown that, early in life, individuals attribute little value to their pension savings.
-Furthermore, for individuals in mid-life, the welfare-loss associated with the dependency between pension-returns and labour-income growth is estimated to 1.2% of annual consumption.
+Furthermore, for individuals in mid-life, the welfare loss associated with the dependency between pension returns and labour income growth is estimated to 1.2% of annual consumption.

-The second paper investigates the diversification-demand of an individual faced with the alternative, through an individual account in a mandatory-pension scheme, of exchanging aggregate labourincome risk for equity-exposure.
-It is shown that, depending on age and exchange-premium, individuals will be either buyers or sellers of such swaps, and that inter-generational risk-sharing can therefore be achieved.
+The second paper investigates the diversification demand of an individual faced with the alternative, through an individual account in a mandatory pension scheme, of exchanging aggregate labour income risk for equity exposure.
+It is shown that, depending on age and exchange premium, individuals will be either buyers or sellers of such swaps, and that inter-generational risk sharing can therefore be achieved.

 The third paper explores the recent transition from defined benefit to defined contribution for white-collar workers in Sweden.
-The main result is that individuals with the characteristic of a low expected pre-retirement income relative to average income and high variance in earnings are winners (men with university degree in the private sector), and that those with the opposite characteristic (women with university degree in the public sector) would be losers.
+The main result is that individuals with the characteristic of a low expected pre-retirement income relative to average income during working life and high variance in earnings are winners (typically, men with university degree in the private sector), and that those with the opposite characteristic (typically, women with university degree in the public sector) would be losers.